DLaury/HelloWorldLambda/README.md

 # HelloWorldLambda
-Lambda function that accesses JSON and prints out a greeting using payload
+Lambda function written in Scala that accesses JSON and prints out a greeting using payload

 ### Basic Hello World with Test with sbt
 - Create directory and put build.sbt file in directory